jnguye27/Instruction-Compiler/README.md

 # Instructions
+Description:
 Reads the given input file instructions and calculates the data.

+To compile:
+make

+To run:
+./instruction or ./instructionng